lgh19/Scanner-Praxis/README.md

 and converts them into tif files using scan tailor and it's build in arguments.
 Then it converts all the tif files into a a multi tiff using Image Magick.
 This allows Tesseract to run OCR on the document before an compression occurs.
 Finally, a pdf is created by tesseract with a searchable OCR layer.

-To Do:
-- Create GUI for script allowing users to change basic functions in scantailor like adjusting margins.